Fixed vs. Growth: The Two Basic Mindsets That Shape Our Lives

 The ability praise pushed students right into the fixed mindset, and they showed all the signs of it, too: When we gave them a choice, they rejected a challenging new task that they could learn from.
 They didn’t want to do anything that could expose their flaws and call into question their talent.

 In contrast, when students were praised for effort, 90 percent of them wanted the challenging new task that they could learn from.

-The most interesting part, however, is what happened next: When Dweck and her colleagues gave the students a subsequent set of harder problems, on which the students didn’t do so well.
+The most interesting part, however, is what happened next: Dweck and her colleagues gave the students a subsequent set of harder problems, on which the students didn’t do so well.
 Suddenly, the ability-praised kids thought they weren’t so smart or gifted after all.
 Dweck puts it poignantly:

 If success had meant they were intelligent, then less-than-success meant they were deficient.

 But for the effort-praised kids, the difficulty was simply an indication that they had to put in more effort, not a sign of failure or a reflection of their poor intellect.
 Perhaps most importantly, the two mindsets also impacted the kids’ level of enjoyment — everyone enjoyed the first round of easier questions, which most kids got right, but as soon as the questions got more challenging, the ability-praised kids no longer had any fun, while the effort-praised ones not only still enjoyed the problems but even said that the more challenging, the more fun.
 The latter also had significant improvements in their performance as the problems got harder, while the former kept getting worse and worse, as if discouraged by their own success-or-failure mindset.